gmallard/stomp-demo/README.txt

 # AMQ:: Version 5.2.0
 # ruby18:: ruby 1.8.7 (2008-08-11 patchlevel 72) [i486-linux]
 # ruby19:: ruby 1.9.0 (2008-06-20 revision 17482) [i486-linux]
 #
+# === stomp Gem Note
+#
+# No rdoc documentation was produced during the standard install of this
+# gem.
+It is not clear why this happened.
+I uninstalled the gem, and
+# reinstalled with the '--rdoc --ri' options, and all was well.
+#
 # == Rdoc Generation
 #